Andrea-Galindo/energy-calculator/README.md

 ## Features

-- Calculate monthly energy bill based on entered usage data and rates.
+- Calculate monthly energy bill based on entered usage data and rates
-- Provide energy consumption information for various appliances.
+- Provide energy consumption information for various appliances
-- Display the carbon footprint of each appliance based on its energy consumption.
+- Display the carbon footprint of each appliance based on its energy consumption
-- Option to download the table as a PDF.

 ## Technologies Used